deeptigp/deeptigp.github.io/index.md

 <br> <br>

 ## News
-- [Feb'26] Invited talks at the Computer Vision seminar at Northeastern University and <a href="https://trustworthy-ai-workshop.github.io/encore-2026/"> NSF ENCORE Worskhop </a> held at USCD.
+- [April'26] Our work <a href="https://arxiv.org/pdf/2602.16968"> DDiT: Dynamic Patch Scheduling for Efficient Diffusion Transformers </a> was accepted at CVPR'26 as a Highlight ⚡️
 - [Feb'26] Our work to build <a href="https://www.bu.edu/articles/2026/can-artificial-intelligence-help-emergency-responders-save-children/?utm_campaign=social_experts&utm_source=linkedin&utm_medium=link&utm_content=research_publichealth"> AI assistants for pediatric emergency care </a> was covered by BU News!
 - [Dec'25] Interviewed by <a href="https://www.rsipvision.com/ComputerVisionNews-2025December/21/"> Computer Vision News </a> on my research trajectory.
 - Received the <a href="https://www.nsf.gov/focus-areas/ai/nairr"> NAIRR Deep Partnership program </a> award!
-- Gave two talks at ICCV'25, one on interpretability of generative models at <a href="https://excv-workshop.github.io/" >Explainable Computer Vision: Quo Vadis? </a>, another on the techniques to improve fine-grained prompt alignment of generations at <a href="https://cvam-workshop.github.io/"> Computer Vision in Advertising and Marketing </a>
 - Received <a href="https://www.bu.edu/articles/2025/bu-junior-faculty-career-development-professors/"> Moorman-Simon Interdisciplinary Career Development Professorship </a> award from Boston University for the years 2025-2028 for conducting interdisciplinary work!
 - Serving as an Area Chair and a PC for <a href="https://cvpr.thecvf.com/Conferences/2026/Organizers"> Broadening Participation</a> at CVPR'26!
 Goal of BP is to identify students who don't have the financial means to attend and support them.

+## Talks
+- [Feb'26] Invited talks at the Computer Vision seminar at Northeastern University and <a href="https://trustworthy-ai-workshop.github.io/encore-2026/"> NSF ENCORE Worskhop </a> held at USCD.
+- Gave two talks at ICCV'25, one on interpretability of generative models at <a href="https://excv-workshop.github.io/" >Explainable Computer Vision: Quo Vadis? </a>, another on the techniques to improve fine-grained prompt alignment of generations at <a href="https://cvam-workshop.github.io/"> Computer Vision in Advertising and Marketing </a>

 ## My Research Group
 **PhD students**